Instagram might have you thinking that the only way to practice self-care is to take a photo-shoot-worthy bath (and post a picture of it).

 But uh, that's definitely not the case (though if you love a good bubble bath, do you).
 In terms of self-care, you've got to do one thing first: Nix the idea that there's a perfect or correct way to do it.

-Drink some water first thing in the a.m.: Drink a glass of water as soon as you wake up.
-We often wake up after a night’s sleep slightly dehydrated, which often means starting your day off feeling crappy.
+- Drink some water first thing in the morning; Drink a glass of water as soon as you wake up.
+We often wake up after a night’s sleep slightly dehydrated, which often means starting our day off feeling crappy.

-Make a menu for the week: Eating healthy, fresh foods sounds easy enough until, well, life happens.
-This is where scheduling solid meals comes into play.
+- Make a menu for the week: Eating healthy, fresh foods sounds easy enough until, well, life happens.
+This is where scheduling solid meals come into play.
 By pre-planning your meals you can often eliminate the impulse, ‘pressed for time’ purchases.